 1995: “Free as a Bird,” by the Beatles was released in the US.
 Released a week earlier in the UK, it was the group’s first new song in twenty-five years as well as the promotional single from the compilation album Anthology 1.

 1998: John Fogerty began recording his first solo live album, Premonition, at Warner Bros.
 Sound Studios.

 2003: Mick Jagger was knighted by Prince Charles at Buckingham Palace.
-Several individuals such as Rolling Stones bandmate Keith Richards and David Bowie publicly objected to Jagger accepting the honor, and it has been speculated that the queen, who had also been displeased with the nomination, had scheduled knee surgery to avoid the ceremony.
+Several individuals including Rolling Stones bandmate Keith Richards and David Bowie publicly objected to Jagger accepting the honor, and it has been speculated that the queen, who had also been displeased with the nomination, had scheduled knee surgery to avoid the ceremony.